miku/oaimi/README.md

     $ oaimi -h
     Usage of oaimi:
       -cache string
-          oaimi cache dir (default "/Users/tir/.oaimi")
+          oaimi cache dir (default "/Users/tir/.oaimicache")
       -dirname
           show shard directory for request
       -from string
           OAI from
-      -from-earliest
-          harvest from earliest timestamp
       -id
-          show repository information
+          show repository info
       -prefix string
           OAI metadataPrefix (default "oai_dc")
-      -retry int
-          retry count for exponential backoff (default 10) -root string
+      -root string
           name of artificial root element tag to use -set string
           OAI set
-      -timeout duration
-          request timeout (default 1m0s)
       -until string
-          OAI until (default "2015-11-02")
+          OAI until (default "2015-11-30")
       -v  prints current program version
       -verbose
           more output

+Experimental `oaimi-id` and `oaimi-sync` for identifying or harvesting in parallel:

+    $ oaimi-id -h
+    Usage of oaimi-id:
+      -timeout duration
+          deadline for requests (default 30m0s)
+      -v  prints current program version
+      -verbose
+          be verbose
+      -w int
+          requests in parallel (default 8)

+    $ oaimi-sync
+    Usage of oaimi-sync:
+      -cache string
+          where to cache responses (default "/Users/tir/.oaimicache")
+      -v  prints current program version
+      -verbose
+          be verbose
+      -w int
+          requests in parallel (default 8)

 How it works
 ------------

-The harvesting is performed in monthly chunks.
+The harvesting is performed in chunks (weekly at the moment).
 The raw data is downloaded and appended to a single temporary file per source, set, prefix and month.
 Once a month has been harvested successfully, the temporary file is moved below a cache dir.
-In short: The cache dir will not contain half-downloaded files.
+In short: The cache dir will not contain half- downloaded files.

 If you request the data for a given data source, `oaimi` will try to reuse the cache and only harvest not yet cached data.
 The output file is the